 - The facility must provide pre-rental or pre-ride instruction on the safe operation of the vessel if it has a motor of 10 horsepower or more.

 - All renters that are required by law to have a boater education ID card, must have the card or its equivalent in their possession and display it before the facility may rent to them.
-(There are some exceptions to this requirement.
-These exceptions may be found at com.)
+There are some exceptions to this requirement.

 - PWC rentals must provide an on-the-water demonstration and a check ride to evaluate the proficiency of renters.